 MATC creates respectful partnerships with parents and communities to help children and youth achieve a maximum possible quality of life.

-We value the young we serve.
+We value the young people we serve.

 We value families and caregivers.